AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 - Indices must be positive integers within the current list size (e.g. if 5 companies shown, use indices 1-5 only)
 - Duplicate indices are not allowed (e.g. `edit 1,1,2` or `edit 1,3,2-4` will throw an error)
 - Space between indices are not allowed (e.g. `edit 3555`, not `edit 3 555`)
+- Maximum of 10,000 companies can be edited in a single batch operation (e.g. ranges like `1-10001` will be rejected) [See FAQ for rationale](#batch-limit-faq)
 - Single editing: All fields allowed
 - Batch editing: All fields allowed except Name (prevents creating duplicate company names)
 - Tags provided during add or edit are coerced to lowercase and stored in lowercase.